All Episodes

 I had the second interview with Juanita Broderick.

-And that's why this this love of Hollywood of the Clintons is just so inconsistent with what they say that their values are.
+And that's why this love of Hollywood of the Clintons is just so inconsistent with what they say that their values are.

-Anyway, the timing was cru crucial in the case of Lisa Meyer's interview was the height of the Monica Lewinsky scandal.
+Anyway, the timing was crucial in the case of Lisa Myers' interview.

 The House had just impeached Clinton.